The “PLUS” Loan

 Step 1.
 Students and parents must first complete the Free Application for Federal Student Aid (FAFSA) by using “FAFSA on the Web” at www.fafsa.ed.gov.
 Once the FAFSA has been completed, you may apply for the Federal Direct Parent Loan (PLUS) as follows:

 Step 2.
-Print and complete the Request for Federal Direct PLUS Loan Form (80 kb).
-(You will need Acrobat Reader, a free download, to view this PDF file.)
+Print and complete the Request for Federal Direct PLUS Loan Form (See Downloadable Financial Aid forms).
 Submit it to the Cayuga County Community College Financial Aid Office.

 Step 3.
 First-time parent borrowers must also complete and sign a Federal Direct PLUS Loan Master Promissory Note (MPN).
 If you have already signed a Federal Direct PLUS MPN previously for CCC or another Federal Direct Loan college (online or paper), you do not need to complete a new PLUS MPN.